Download and/or print a PDF version of my resume here.

 ADDITIONAL RELEVANT EXPERIENCE

-EDUCATION, VOLUNTEER & ADDITIONAL INFORMATION
+EDUCATION, VOLUNTEER & ADDITIONAL INFO

 - Recipient of a four-year full academic scholarship